What is Reflective Practice?

 Health and social care professionals consistently reflecting on their practice can help build stronger multi-disciplinary teams to reduce the dependency on one another and increase independence in individuals to provide more options and choices in how their care, support, and treatment are delivered.

-Through reflective practice, health and social care professionals can create stronger multidisciplinary teams to make better use of their resources, improve social care commissioning processes, as well as the clinical decisions that need to be made.
+Through reflective practice, health and social care professionals health and social care professionals are able to maintain high standards of care, adapt to evolving challenges across the market, and foster a new way of working that concentrates on continuous improvement.
+It also enables them to create stronger multidisciplinary teams to make better use of their resources, improve social care commissioning processes, as well as the clinical decisions that need to be made.

-Here local authorities can work alongside health and social care professionals to improve their co-production approaches to deliver better outcomes-based commissioning concentrating on developing a well-led, sustainable, and diverse market suitable to all health and social care needs.
+Here, local authorities can work alongside health and social care professionals to improve their co-production approaches to deliver better outcomes-based commissioning concentrating on developing a well-led, sustainable, and diverse market suitable to all health and social care needs.

 The table below shows more specific reasons for the importance of reflective practice in healthcare and social care.